AmeliaSZK/CoulAdj-Py/tests/README.md

 # CoulAdj-TestSamples

-This repository contains an elaborate set of images meant to be used when testing the correctness and performance of a CoulAdj implementation.
+This repository (or directory, if it has been copy-pasted into a project) contains an elaborate set of images meant to be used when testing the correctness and performance of a CoulAdj implementation.

 These images were created because previously, the big images used to test the performances